How Much Does It Cost to Sell a Home in Maricopa AZ?

 - Principal balance.
 The amount owed on the loan as of the payoff date.

 - Prepayment interest.
 Interest accrued from the last paid-through date to the payoff date.
-Most loans accrue interest daily, so the payoff amount changes by the day.
+Most loans accrue daily interest, so the payoff figure changes by the day.

 - Payoff statement fee.
 Some lenders charge a small fee, often $ 25 to $ 50, for producing the payoff statement.

 - Reconveyance and recording fees.
-Fees to release the deed of trust after payoff are typically $ 30 to $ 100, depending on the lender and the recording office.
+Fees to release the deed of trust after payoff, typically 30 to 100 dollars depending on the lender and recording office.

 - Prepayment penalty, if applicable.
 Most modern Arizona owner-occupied loans do not have prepayment penalties, but some older loans, investment property loans, and specialty loans do.
 Check your note or call your servicer before listing.